savishy/devops-experiments/README.md

 ### Ansible ###

-The only role of Ansible is to run a playbook that installs and sets up Docker on the instance.
+The Ansible Playbook's job is to run a playbook which:

-(**compared to the previous attempt, where Ansible Playbook took charge of installing and configuring the application and starting it)
+1. configures the environment on the host for Docker
+1. creates a Jenkins Docker container from Dockerfile, which also contains Jenkins job configurations for building `petclinic`
+1. builds and runs Jenkins jobs

 This makes it easy for us if we want to replace Ansible with say, Chef or Puppet. (in such a case, the only thing we would need to do is to write